 The key to Total Workforce Management

-A total workforce management strategy is one that considers all resources available to fulfill a business objective.
+To achieve Total Workforce Management, a strategy is needed that considers all resources available to fulfill a business objective.
 This involves an in-depth assessment of the project or job role and the identification of the appropriate resource - including traditional employees, contingent workers and technology.

 This type of workforce management brings together Human Resources, typically tasked with traditional employment engagements, and Procurement, which is typically tasked with engaging contingent workers.
 Together, these departments can ensure a standardized approach to talent acquisition across the entire organization.